Capacity of a Class of Linear Binary Field Multi-source Relay Networks: Achievability

-\begin{remark} The result of Corollary \ref{CO:capacity_single} can be directly extended for $q$-ary case in which inputs, outputs, and channels are in $\mathbb{F}_q$, if the channels are uniformly distributed over $\mathbb{F}_q$.
+\begin{remark} Corollary \ref{CO:capacity_single} can be directly extended to a general linear finite field relay network in which inputs, outputs, and channels are in $\mathbb{F}_q$ and channels are i.i.d. uniformly distributed over $\mathbb{F}_q$.
 Specifically, the capacity region is given by all rate tuples $(R_1,\cdots,R_K)$ satisfying $R_k\leq \frac{1}{2}\log q$ for all $k\in\{1,\cdots,K\}$. \end{remark}

-Corollary \ref{CO:capacity_single} shows that the sources can transmit simultaneously to their destinations at a rate of the \emph{point-to-point communication assuming no interference} if the direct channels are uniformly distributed.
-This result also shows that, in the case of multi-source one-hop networks, the \emph{max-flow min-cut theorem} holds for a certain class of channel distributions.
-Similar to the result of Gaussian one-hop networks in \cite{Viveck1:08} where $1/2$ degrees of freedom is achievable for each S-D pair, each source can transmit data to its destination with a non-vanishing rate even as $K$ tends to infinity.
+Corollary \ref{CO:capacity_single} shows that all S--D pairs can simultaneously achieve the capacity of the \emph{point-to-point channel assuming no interference} if the direct channels are uniformly distributed.
+This result also shows that the \emph{max-flow min-cut theorem} holds for a certain class of channel distributions.
+Similar to the Gaussian interference channel in which $1/2$ degrees of freedom is achievable for each S--D pair \cite{Viveck1:08}, each source can transmit data to its destination with a non-vanishing rate even as $K$ tends to infinity.